 Canadians vote in pandemic election that could cost Trudeau

-Canadians began voting Monday in a pandemic election that that threatens to knock Justin Trudeau from power.
+Canadians voted Monday in a tight pandemic election that threatens to knock Prime Minister Justin Trudeau from power.

 Trudeau gambled on an early election in a bid to win a majority of seats in Parliament.
 But the opposition has been relentless in accusing Trudeau of calling an unnecessary early vote during the pandemic — two years before the deadline — for his own personal ambition